Education Level: Early Childhood

 SREB Annotated Bibliography, 2014

 Findings in these studies identify specific elements in pre-K programs that are most beneficial.
 Evidence from state programs in Arkansas, Georgia, Michigan, North Carolina, Oklahoma, Tennessee and West Virginia is also instructive.
-Studies provide a sampling of research on policy topics with nationwide applicability.

 - Cost-benefit and effect size analyses of pre-K programs